rotundasoftware/cartero-node-hook/README.md

 } );
 ```

-Using express?
-Check out the [cartero-express-hook](https://github.com/rotundasoftware/cartero-express-hook), an express middleware wrapper around cartero-node-hook that injects the js and css html into `res.locals` variables.
+Using Express?
+Check out the new version of the [cartero-express-hook](https://github.com/rotundasoftware/cartero-express-hook) being developed on the [browserify branch](https://github.com/rotundasoftware/cartero-express-hook/tree/browserify).
+Its an express middleware wrapper around cartero-node-hook that injects the js and css html into the `res.locals` variables before render.

 ## API